Americana Manhasset

-Americana Manhasset (also known as Americana Mall, Americana Center, or simply as The Americana) is an upscale, open-air shopping mall located in the Strathmore area of Manhasset, in Nassau County, on Long Island, in New York, United States.
+Americana Manhasset (also known as Americana Mall, Americana Center, or simply as The Americana) is an upscale, open-air shopping center located in the Strathmore area of Manhasset, in Nassau County, on Long Island, in New York, United States.
 At roughly 220,000 sqft in area and approximately 1,500 ft in length, it is located along – and anchors – a stretch of Northern Boulevard commonly referred to as the "Miracle Mile" of Manhasset.

-As one of the most luxurious shopping malls on Long Island, the mall features dozens of upscale brands – including Bottega Veneta, Cartier, Celine, Chanel, Dior, Fendi, Gucci, Hermès, Louis Vuitton, MaxMara, Prada, Tiffany & Co., and Versace.
+The center features numerous upscale retail brands, including Bottega Veneta, Cartier, Celine, Chanel, Dior, Fendi, Gucci, Hermès, Louis Vuitton, MaxMara, Prada, RH, Tiffany & Co., and Versace.

 History

 Early years

-The land on which the Americana Manhasset now sits was purchased in the 1950s by Gerace & Castagna, Incorporated – now Castagna Realty – which was founded in 1922 by Ferdinand Castagna as a firm specializing in masonry contracting.
-The shopping center opened on the site in 1956, known at the time as The Fifth Avenue of Long Island.
-At the time of its opening, the Fifth Avenue of Long Island included a movie theater, a drugstore, a supermarket, and other businesses – many of which were small.
-The Fifth Avenue of Long Island would be renamed "The Americana" by Castagna shortly thereafter.
-It was constructed during a period of massive population explosion on Long Island, and when many of the large, Gold Coast-era estates in the area were giving way to upscale, suburban housing developments.
+The land on which Americana Manhasset now sits was purchased in the 1950s by Gerace & Castagna, Incorporated – now Castagna Realty – which was founded in 1922 by Ferdinand Castagna as a firm specializing in masonry contracting.
+The Shopping Center opened on the site in 1956, known at the time as Fifth Avenue of Long Island.
+At the time of its opening, Fifth Avenue of Long Island included a movie theater, a drugstore, a supermarket, and other businesses – many of which were small family owned retailers.
+Fifth Avenue of Long Island would be renamed "Americana Manhasset" by Castagna shortly thereafter.
+It was constructed during a period of significant population explosion on Long Island, and when many of the large, Gold Coast-era estates in the area were giving way to upscale, suburban housing developments.

-The shopping center was also built adjacent to New York City-based department store B. Altman and Company's Manhasset branch, which opened in 1947 as one of the company's first branch store locations.
+The shopping center was also built adjacent – and attached – to New York City-based department store B. Altman and Company's Manhasset branch, which opened in 1947 as one of the company's first branch store locations.

-In 1971, B. Altman became one of the Americana Manhasset's major anchor tenants, and The Americana soon started its transformation into a lifestyle- and fashion-oriented shopping mall.
-Two years later, in 1973, England-based Jaeger opened a store at the mall; this was the first time that a luxury-brand retailer opened a retail store at the Americana Manhasset, and many more luxury- and name-brand retailers subsequently opened up locations at the mall in the years following.
+In 1971, B. Altman leased retail space for its expansion becoming one of Americana Manhasset's major anchor tenants, and the center shortly thereafter started its transformation into a lifestyle- and fashion-oriented shopping mall.
+Two years later, in 1973, England-based clothier Jaeger opened a store at the center; this was the first time that a luxury-brand retailer opened a retail store at the Americana Manhasset, and numerous other luxury- and name-brand retailers subsequently opened up locations at the mall in the years following.